pnp/sp-dev-fx-extensions/samples/react-company-templates/README.md

 - [x] List files that serve as company templates in a tree structure
 - [x] Filter by file category
 - [x] Filter by name
-- [x] Copy selected files fom template repository to the current document library
+- [x] Copy selected files from template repository to the current document library
 - [x] Show a settings page to all users who have permissions to manage lists

 It uses several ["Reusable React controls"](https://pnp.github.io/sp-dev-fx-controls-react/) for an awesome user experience.